ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 This results in a massive improvement.

 `perf.rinha` now runs in 1.55ms, down from 1.95ms.
-This is where I achieved the 27x speedup. `fib(46)` runs in 120s from 190s of the last optimization and the big looping function that counts to a billion now runs in about 35 seconds instead of a full minute.
+This is where I achieved the 27x speedup. `fib(46)` runs in 120s from 190ms of the last optimization and the big looping function that counts to a billion now runs in about 35 seconds instead of a full minute.

 I think if we ran the benchmark again I would have some chance of getting a better position ;)

 # Conclusion

 I had a blast working on Rinha.
-At some points, I had to fire up callgrind and cachegrind to see what was going on, had to do a bunch of experiments that ended up not working, but I just love writing code in Rust.
-Even if I didn't win the competition I had a lot of fun programming and talking with people on Discord and exchanging ideas.
+At some points, I had to fire up callgrind and cachegrind to see what was going on, had to do a bunch of experiments that ended up not working, but it was fun experimenting with different techniques.
+Even if I didn't win the competition, I had a lot of fun programming and talking with people on Discord and exchanging ideas.

 Maybe the next challenge is to fully type-check the language and use LLVM, who knows?